Don’t let your brain become a fossil! Reading about dinosaurs is cool, but building one yourself is “dino-mite!”

 Darren’s research is widely reported in the news media and he has appeared on British television.
 He has published extensively in academic publications and written several children’s titles as well as popular books including the highly acclaimed BBC Walking with Dinosaurs: The Evidence (2000, with David Martill), produced to accompany the TV series.
 In 2010, he published The Great Dinosaur Discoveries as sole author.

 Mark Ruffle was born near Bristol in 1973.
-He graduated from the University of the West of England with a degree in Graphic Design in 1995.
-After leaving college Mark worked as a visualizer, then in 1997 started working for Oxford University Press as an Art Buyer.
+He graduated from the University of the West of England with a degree in graphic design in 1995.
+After leaving college, Mark worked as a visualizer, and then in 1997 started working for Oxford University Press as an art buyer.
 Mark has been freelancing since 2000 and has enjoyed working for a wide variety of clients including Aardman, producing illustrations for Flash.
-He has designed and illustrated web content for the BBC to accompany television programs such as Hustle, Holby City and Bleak House.
-Mark works in Adobe Illustrator and is equally happy drawing illustrations for books, packaging, advertising or animation.
+He has designed and illustrated web content for the BBC to accompany television programs such as Hustle, Holby City, and Bleak House.
+Mark works in Adobe Illustrator and is equally happy drawing illustrations for books, packaging, advertising, or animation.

 Galia Bernstein was born and raised in Israel.
 She started as a designer and illustrator in the Israeli's army magazine when she was 18 years old.
-After her service ended she worked as a designer and art director in childrens magazines and started illustrating books and writing comic strips for kids.
-She moved to New York to study illustration in Parsons School of Design and today she lives in Brooklyn NY.
-She is represented by NB Illustration in London, UK and works with clients all over the world including Candlewick Press, Franklin Watts, Ladybird Books, Sterling Publishing, Pearson, Oxford University Press, Scholastic and Macmillan.
+After her service ended, she worked as a designer and art director in children's magazines and started illustrating books and writing comic strips for kids.
+She moved to New York to study illustration at the Parsons School of Design, and today she lives in Brooklyn.
+She is represented by NB Illustration in London, UK ,and works with clients all over the world, including Candlewick Press, Franklin Watts, Ladybird Books, Sterling Publishing, Pearson, Oxford University Press, Scholastic, and Macmillan.